onkelbeh/HomeAssistantRepository/README.md

 # Bigger Changes

-## ~arm64
+## arm64 builds
 By user request, I have populated an ~arm64 KEYWORD on all Ebuilds, which is (currently) completely untested.
 I know of at least two guys using it, but I got no feedback yet.
 Some day I will prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

 ## ~arm
-By another request, I merged ~arm KEYWORD from @ivecera on all Ebuilds at 0.117.6.
+By another request, I merged arm KEYWORD from @ivecera on all Ebuilds at 0.117.6.
 This guy is running an Odroid XU4.
-I updated all my scripts to keep it running.
+I updated all my scripts to keep it running. arm & arm64 keywords are treated now like the ones for amd64, though absolutely untested.

 ## Breaking Change: many USE Flags changed in 0.115.0

 Beginning with `0.115.0_beta10` many USE Flags have changed.
 All USE Flags have *exactly* the same name as the components `domain` in Home Assistant now.
 OK, this is a hard cut, but overdue.
 Mostly caused by the creation of an automated import routine, at first I planned to keep the old names, the replacement class was already written, but during data collection I discovered that the original domain names aren't so bad anyway.

-Some outdated components have disappeared forever.

 You will find the detailed changes in commit: https://git.edevau.net/onkelbeh/HomeAssistantRepository/commit/3fec35c803e6061e0186df2af4e914e5791b53cc, scroll down to `metadata.xml`.
 But `emerge` will also tell.

 ## Nearly all Home Assistant Components are now included
 Except of some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as Ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.

-Currrently missing (2021.11):
+Currrently missing (2022.4):
-* ha-av (cannot find a valid source for the requested version)
+* aioazuredevops-1.3.5
-* azure-eventhub-5.1.0
+* azure-eventhub-5.7.0
-* azure-servicebus-0.50.1
+* azure-servicebus-0.50.3
-* google-cloud-texttospeech-0.4.0 (no potential need, there are good alternatives on the market)
-* google-cloud-pubsub-0.39.1
+* python-lirc-1.2.3
 * opencv-python-headless-4.3.0.36
+* tensorflow

-In some cases I added small patches to the Ebuilds, some packages have versions pinned without any reason.
+In some cases I had to add patches to the Ebuilds, some packages have versions pinned without any reason.
 Mostly, I copy hard pinnings without questioning, in very problematic cases I open a ticket at the problem's origin.
 For me its OK, if the packages compile and complete their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.
 I am continuously filing pull requests to reduce the amount of needed patches.
 Most of them are caused by missing files in SDIST archives and/or having wrong package exclude masks in `setup.py`.

 # Other things you find here